stahta01/cmoc/doc/cmoc-manual.markdown

 this address in the .lst listing file generated by CMOC to determine in which function that null pointer was detected.

-Using this option incurs a performance cost, so it is only recommended during debugging.
-An alternative is to define an `assert()` macro that expands to nothing when `NDEBUG` is defined.
+Using this option incurs a performance cost and significantly adds to the code size (about 9%), so it is only recommended during debugging.
+An alternative is to define an `assert()` macro, as in Standard C, that expands to nothing when `NDEBUG` is defined.

 ### Detecting stack overflows at run time